 PARKING.
-One temporary parking lot will provide 340 pay parking spaces to the public in Spring 2019.
-A second temporary parking lot with 335 spaces is anticipated to begin construction in early Summer 2019.
-Approximately 520 on-street parking spaces will also be available to accommodate early stages of development.
+One temporary parking lot will provide ~340 pay parking spaces to the public in Spring 2019.
+A second temporary parking lot with ~350 spaces is anticipated to begin construction in early Summer 2019.
+Approximately 520 on-street parking spaces are also available to accommodate early stages of development.

 Financial assistance and support has been provided through the following public and private sources: